Dynamics of powerful radio galaxies: Lobe Expansion Models

-The location of the initial reconfinement shock, $z$, is found by applying the Rankine-Hugoniot jump conditions for a plane-parallel shock to the lateral component of the flow that travels along the jet edge.
-The pressure of the lobe plasma is related by these conditions to the lateral component of the jet thrust as
+The location of the initial reconfinement shock, $z$, is found by applying the Rankine--Hugoniot jump conditions for a plane-parallel shock to the lateral component of the flow that travels along the jet edge.
+The pressure of the lobe plasma is related by these conditions to the lateral component of the jet thrust as:

-where the jet plasma has bulk velocity $v_j$, polytropic index $\Gamma_j$, and density $\rho_j(z_1)$ at the critical radius $z_1$ at which the jet begins to collimate (i.e. location where the ram pressure first matches the lobe pressure).
-The density of the jet plasma will remain constant after this point until it reaches the jet-head.
-We can thus derive an expression for the pressure acting on the contact discontinuity between the jet-head and surrounding shocked gas using the shock jump conditions.
-That is,
+where the jet plasma has a bulk velocity $v_j$, polytropic index $\Gamma_j$, and density $\rho_j(z_1)$ at the critical radius $z_1$ at which the jet begins to collimate (i.e., location where the ram pressure first matches the lobe pressure).
+The density of the jet plasma will remain constant after this point until it reaches the jet head.
+We can, thus, derive an expression for the pressure acting on the contact discontinuity between the jet head and surrounding shocked gas using the shock jump conditions.
+That is:

-where the second equality is obtained upon substitution of Equation \ref{jetpress}.
-This expression has the same form as found by \citet[][their Equation 36]{KA+1997}, and yields comparable pressure ratios to the numerically informed value obtained by \citet{Komissarov+1998}.
+where the second equality is obtained upon substitution of Equation \eqref{jetpress}.
+This expression has the same form as found by \citet{KA+1997} (specifically their Equation (36)), and yields comparable pressure ratios to the numerically informed value obtained by \citet{Komissarov+1998}.

 The lobe and jet-head region are surrounded by a shell of swept-up ambient medium that has been overrun by the bow shock generated by the expanding jet.
-This shocked gas is in approximate pressure equilibrium with the proximate lobe/jet-head plasma, but has significantly higher density and thus lower temperature \citep[e.g.][]{Hardcastle+2013, Yates+2021}; i.e. $p_s(t) \sim p_h(t)$, where $p_s(t)$ is the pressure just inside the bow shock along the jet axis.
-Together with conservation equations, these relationships between the conditions in the lobe cavity, the bow shock and the ambient medium are sufficient for describing the evolution of the expanding radio source.
+This shocked gas is in approximate pressure equilibrium with the proximate lobe/jet-head plasma, but has significantly higher density, and thus, lower temperature (e.g., \citep{Hardcastle+2013, Yates+2021}), i.e., $p_s(t) \sim p_h(t)$, where $p_s(t)$ is the pressure just inside the bow shock along the jet axis.
+Together with conservation equations, these relationships between the conditions in the lobe cavity, the bow shock, and the ambient medium are sufficient for describing the evolution of the expanding radio source.

-\subsection{Lobe adiabatic expansion}
+\subsection{Lobe Adiabatic Expansion}